One of the biggest pieces of advice I can give you is to simplify your business.

 I don’t know about you, but feeling overwhelmed is one of the biggest problems I’ve experienced running my photography business.
 That feeling that you need to be doing everything… of constant plate-spinning, like you’re doing everything half-arsed, struggling to complete things… always feeling like each time you tick one thing off the list, five more get added.
 It’s crap, it’s draining and I firmly believe that for both sanity and efficiency’s sake, it should be a massive priority for any business-owner to get rid of it.

-But how can you get rid of overwhelm?
+But how can you get rid of overwhelm and simplify your business?
 Happily it’s quite easy!
 It might sound obvious, but you just need to work out which activities to keep doing, and which to ditch!

 In this article I’m going to share with you 4 simple questions that will help you decide what to stick with and what to cut out, plus 5 practical suggestions of ways you can achieve more by focusing on less in your photography business.
 I’ll also share with you how I applied these principles to my own business.
 I hope you find this helpful!